YenWenWang/NSFInvasion2022/misc/BLAST.markdown

 ### Databases

 You should have already played with the genomes already.
-Copy your assembly (or Tuan's assembly) into the `BLAST` directory.
+Copy the genome assembly (`~/11666_S343_spades/scaffolds.fasta`) into the `~/DennyMaterials/BLAST` directory.
 Also, we want to generate a protein database as well.
 Normally, it would be come from a genome annotation, but we will use BUSCOs instead.
 So, we need to put all the BUSCOs into a file.
 Figure out a way to do that with the commands we learned!
 (Single-copied only should be fine.)

 <br/>